Adina Mosque

-The Adina Mosque (আদিনা মসজিদ) is a historical mosque in Malda District, West Bengal, India.
-It was the largest structure of its kind in the Indian subcontinent and was built during the Bengal Sultanate as a royal mosque by Sikandar Shah, who is also buried inside.
-The mosque is situated in Pandua, a former royal capital.
+The Adina Mosque (আদিনা মসজিদ) is a historical mosque located in Pandua, a town in the Malda district of West Bengal, India.
+It was the largest structure of its kind in the Indian subcontinent as an imperial mosque of the Bengal Sultanate, built during the reign of Sikandar Shah, who was later buried inside.

 The vast architecture resembles the hypostyle of the Umayyad Mosque in Damascus, a style that was used during the introduction of Islam in new areas.
-The early Bengal Sultanate harbored imperial ambitions after having defeated the Delhi Sultanate twice in 1353 and 1359.
+The early Bengal Sultanate harbored imperial ambitions after having defeated the Delhi Sultanate twice in 1353 and 1359 during the Ekdala Wars.
 The Adina Mosque was commissioned in 1373.

 Completed in 1375, it was the largest mosque in the entire Indian subcontinent at the time.
 The site is a Monument of National Importance.

 Etymology

 The name Adina is generally understood to mean Friday, linking the mosque to the weekly congregational prayer.
-Similar names appear elsewhere, such as the Adina Mosque in Patan, Gujarat, the Satgachiya Mosque in Jhenidah, and the Bara Azina site in Bagerhat, where Azina possibly representing a local corruption of Adina.
+Similar names appear elsewhere, such as the Adina Mosque in Patan, Gujarat, the Satgachia Mosque in Jhenaidah, and the Bara Azina site in Bagerhat, where Azina possibly represents a local corruption of Adina.

 Design

 The design of the mosque incorporated Bengali, Arab, Persian and Byzantine architecture.
 It was built with rubble masonry that was covered with brick, stone, coatings of stucco, plaster, concrete, glazing or lime smoothing.
 Stone flowers were integrated into the arches of the interior and exterior all around the building.
 It was constructed from stones of dismantled Hindu temples and incorporates motifs inspired by pre-Islamic Hindu and Buddhist structures.
 Some exterior wall sections retain carvings, such as elephants and dancing figures, reflecting this reuse.

 The mosque had a rectangular hypostyle structure with an open courtyard.
 There were several hundred domes.
 The structure measured 172 by 97 m.
-The entire western wall evokes the imperial style of pre-Islamic Sasanian Persia.
+The entire western wall evokes the imperial style of pre-Islamic Sassanian Persia.
 The mosque's most prominent feature is its monumental ribbed barrel vault over the central nave, the first such huge vault built in the subcontinent, and another feature shared in common with the Sasanian style.
 The mosque consciously imitated Persianate imperial grandeur.
 The prayer hall is five aisles deep, while the north, south and east cloisters around the courtyard consist of triple aisles.
 In total, these aisles had 260 pillars and 387 domed bays.
 The interior of the courtyard is a continuous façade of 92 arches surmounted by a parapet, beyond which the domes of the bays can be seen.
 The interior elevated platform, which was the gallery of the Sultan and his officials, still exists.
 The Sultan's tomb chamber is attached with the western wall.